Broadband Breakfast on June 1, 2022 — The Supreme Court, Social Media and the Culture Wars

 “This ruling means that private American companies will have an opportunity to be heard in court before they are forced to disseminate vile, abusive or extremist content under this Texas law.
 We appreciate the Supreme Court ensuring First Amendment protections, including the right not to be compelled to speak, will be upheld during the legal challenge to Texas’s social media law.”

 In a statement, Public Knowledge Legal Director John Bergmayer said, “It is good that the Supreme Court blocked HB 20, the Texas online speech regulation law.
 But it should have been unanimous.
 It is alarming that so many policymakers, and even Supreme Court justices, are willing to throw out basic principles of free speech to try to control the power of Big Tech for their own purposes, instead of trying to limit that power through antitrust and other competition policies.
-Reining in the power of tech giants does not require abandoning the First Amendment.
+Reining in the power of tech giants does not require abandoning the First Amendment.”

-In his dissent, Alito pointed out that the plaintiffs argued “H.B.
-20 interferes with their exercise of ‘editorial discretion,’ and they maintain that this interference violates their right ‘not to disseminate speech generated by others.’”
+In his dissent, Alito pointed out that the plaintiffs argued “HB 20 interferes with their exercise of ‘editorial discretion,’ and they maintain that this interference violates their right ‘not to disseminate speech generated by others.’”

 “Under some circumstances, we have recognized the right of organizations to refuse to host the speech of others,” he said, referencing Hurley v.
 Irish-American Gay, Lesbian and Bisexual Group of Boston, Inc.